1. DEBT SOLUTIONS

 • Offering suggestions on ways to improve your credit scores

-As mentioned, a debt management plan allows you to simplify and streamline your monthly payments.
+A debt management plan allows you to simplify and streamline your monthly payments.
 Instead of paying multiple credit cards or loans each month, you’d make a single payment to the credit counselor.
 The credit counselor then distributes the payment to your creditors.
 Your creditors may agree to reduce your interest rates or waive certain fees.

 Debt-management plans can help you get out of debt faster—if you can stick with them.
 But if you’re unable to make the monthly payments as scheduled, or you charge up new debts, then a DMP likely won’t help your situation.